Kaushik-203/COVID-19-Analysis-Cases-Deaths-and-Global-Trends/README.md

 deaths globally.
 Identify Top 10 Countries: Determine the top 10 countries by total confirmed cases, total deaths, and growth rate in the last week of data.
 Analyze Delays in Reaching
 Case Milestones: Identify countries that took the longest to reach 1,000 cases, offering insights into their pandemic response strategies.
 Examine Death Distribution by Continent: Evaluate the distribution of COVID-19 deaths across different continents.

+Insights and Interpretation: Interpret the findings from the visualizations and analyses to identify key patterns and insights, such as which countries were most affected, the speed of spread, and regional differences in mortality rates.